anushaporeddy030697/student_internship_management/README.md

 --> worked on ER diagram for the database storage.

---> created Login page UI design.
+--> created Login page UI design and added to home page.

 ** CHENNU VENKATA SHASHANKAR **
 --------------------------------